 #Innsider’s guide to York

 The medieval City of York in the north of England is famous for its historic walls, cobbled streets and the impressive Minster which dominates the skyline.
 A variety of attractions and sights await you in York.
 So here are our #Innsider tips to make the most of your visit.

 The term Snickelways originates from the book A Walk Around the Snickleways of York, by the author Mark W. Jones.
 A Snickelway is typically a short narrow path in between two buildings.
 There are around 50 of these to be found in the city.
 And walking them all will not only give you a fantastic way of exploring your new surroundings.
 However it will help you get your bearings.
 Look out for some of the oddly named Snickelways including Mad Alice Lane, Hole-in-the-wall and Lady Peckett’s Yard.

 Scare yourself silly

 York’s rich history comes with a fair share of grim tales and urban legends that make the ghost walks in York an absolute must do, if you have the stomach for it!
 There are many walks to choose from.
 One of the longest established and most popular leaves from The King’s Arms Pub at 8pm.
 Be there and be scared!

 On the outskirts of York is an attraction which only opens for eight weeks each summer.
 The York Maze will have you scratching your head as your try to navigate over five miles of pathways.
 Each year the attraction is themed.
-In 2018 the maze is cut in to the shape of Dinosaurs celebrating Jurassic Park’s 25th anniversary.
-Also, this year, the York Maze opens daily from Saturday July 14th until September 3rd 2018.
-You can enjoy your full day-out in the Maze from 10am to 6.30pm.
-So, be the first to solve this year’s a-mazing design!
+In 2019 the maze is cut in to the shape of Dinosaurs celebrating Jurassic Park.
+Stay tuned to find out what this year’s a-maze-ing design is going to be.